The Bridge (Agents of S.H.I.E.L.D.): Filming

 Filming occurred from October 28 to November 7, 2013.
 Filming locations included Long Beach and San Pedro in the Los Angeles area.
 The final bridge sequence was filmed on November 6 at the Queensway Twin Bridges, with all of the elements involved in the sequence "mapped out... down to the second".
 The explosions were done twice, in order to capture both a wide shot and close-ups.

 Release

 Broadcast

 "The Bridge" was first aired in the United States on ABC on December 10, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
-On March 16, 2022, the episode became available for streaming on Disney+.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.